AmundsenJunior/lemon-trainer/tutorials/00_virtualbox_ubuntu.md

 4. Give the snapshot a name like ```base-install```, and list the relevant packages/tools/applications installed (e.g. "Git, Guest Additions"), then click ***OK***.

 5. On this screen, you can select a previous state and restore, delete, or clone.

+---

+## Add SSH Credentials to GitHub
+GitHub provides a solid article on [Generating SSH Keys](https://help.github.com/articles/generating-ssh-keys/) in order to communicate via SSH with GitHub.

+Under Step 4, be sure to provide a specific description that connects the SSH public key you've added to GitHub directly points to the ```lemon-a100``` VM you've created.
+If at any future point this VM is deleted, you'll know precisely which key to remove from your GitHub account.

+When cloning GitHub repos to your VM, be sure to use the "SSH clone URL", as this address is automatically assigned to your ```git remote origin```.
+They SSH public key you've added to GitHub won't work when pushing or pulling on a HTTPS ```origin``` URL.